samualtnorman/phone-number/README.md

 If you're not using a bundler then use a [standalone version from a CDN](https://gitlab.com/catamphetamine/libphonenumber-js/#cdn).

-## "min" vs "max" vs "mobile" vs "core"

-This library requires choosing a "metadata" set first, "metadata" being a list of phone number parsing and formatting rules for all countries.
-The complete list of those rules is huge, so this library provides a way to optimize bundle size by choosing between `max`, `min`, `mobile` and custom metadata:

-* `max` — The complete metadata set, is about `140 kilobytes` in size (`libphonenumber-js/metadata.full.json`).
-Choose this when you need the most strict version of `isValid()`, or if you need to detect phone number type ("fixed line", "mobile", etc).

-* `min` — (default) The smallest metadata set, is about `75 kilobytes` in size (`libphonenumber-js/metadata.min.json`).
-Choose this by default: when you don't need to detect phone number type ("fixed line", "mobile", etc), or when a basic version of `isValid()` is enough.
-The `min` metadata set doesn't contain the regular expressions for phone number digits validation (via [`.isValid()`](#isvalid)) and detecting phone number type (via [`.getType()`](#gettype)) for most countries.
-In this case, `.isValid()` still performs some basic phone number validation (for example, checks phone number length), but it doesn't validate phone number digits themselves the way `max` metadata validation does.

-* `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `105 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).
-Choose this when you need `max` metadata and when you _only_ work with mobile numbers.

-To use a particular metadata set, simply import functions from a relevant sub-package:

-* `libphonenumber-js/max`
-* `libphonenumber-js/min`
-* `libphonenumber-js/mobile`

-Importing functions directly from `libphonenumber-js` effectively results in using the `min` metadata.

-Sometimes (rarely) not all countries are needed, and in those cases developers may want to [generate](#customizing-metadata) their own "custom" metadata set.
-For those cases, there's `libphonenumber-js/core` sub-package which doesn't come pre-packaged with any default metadata set and instead accepts metadata as the last argument of each exported function.

 ## Use

 ### Parse phone number